Joseignlave1/Joseignlave1/README.md

  <div id = "header" align = "center">
     <h1 align ="center">Jose Ignacio Lavecchia</h1>
     <h3 align ="center">Software Engineer at TCS - Tata Consultancy Services</h3>
+    <h4>I have 2 years of experience in both frontend and backend development.
+I am currently looking for a company where I can continue to grow and develop my skills over the long term.
+     I value opportunities to work with and learn from people who have more experience than I do, and I’m eager to contribute to a team where I can expand my knowledge while making a meaningful impact.</h4>
 </div>
    <!-- Bagdes-->
 <div id = "badges" align ="center">